valuetechdev/24sevenoffice-go/payroll24/README.md

 ## Things to know

-- The API is using OpenAPI/Swagger 2.0.
+- The original schema is using OpenAPI/Swagger 2.0.
-  - It has been converted to OpenAPI 3 using `npx swagger2openapi -o <openapi>.json <swagger2>.json`
-  - It has been altered to with defined schemas/models that was missing.
+- The schema has been altered to with defined schemas/models that was missing.